Kingdom of Prussia: Politics

-The Kingdom of Prussia was an absolute monarchy until the Revolutions of 1848 in the German states, after which Prussia became a constitutional monarchy and Adolf Heinrich von Arnim-Boitzenburg was appointed as Prussia's first prime minister.
-Following Prussia's first constitution, a two-house parliament was formed.
-The lower house, or Landtag was elected by all taxpayers, who were divided into three classes according to the amount of taxes paid.
-This allowed just over 25% of the voters to choose 85% of the legislature, all but assuring dominance by the more well-to-do elements of the population.
+The Kingdom of Prussia was an absolute monarchy until the Revolutions of 1848 in the German states, after which Prussia became a constitutional monarchy and Adolf Heinrich von Arnim-Boitzenburg was appointed as Prussia's first Minister President.
+Following Prussia's first constitution, a two-house parliament was formed, called the Landtag.
+The lower house, or Prussian House of Representatives was elected by all males over the age of 25 using the Prussian three-class franchise introduced in the Constitution of 1850, which assured dominance by the more well-to-do elements of the population.
 The upper house, which was later renamed the Prussian House of Lords, was appointed by the king.
 He retained full executive authority and ministers were responsible only to him.
 As a result, the grip of the landowning classes, the Prussian Junkers, remained unbroken, especially in the eastern provinces.
-Prussian Secret Police, formed in response to the Revolutions of 1848 in the German states, aided the conservative government.
+Prussian Secret Police, formed in response to the German revolutions of 1848–1849, aided the conservative government.